-One of the great thrift-store finds of my life was a Book of the Month Club paperback which contains all three of these books (unabridged!) in one easily-portable volume.
+One of the great thrift-store finds of my life was a Book of the Month Club paperback containing all three of these books (unabridged!) in one easily-portable volume.
 This is a book I've taken with me on long trips many, many times.
-You can dip into it just about anywhere and find something great, ranging from exercises in pure silliness, like Allen's highly unlikely "Slang Origins," to truly well-written fiction.
-In fact, I'd count "The Shallowest Man" and "The Kugelmass Episode" among the best short stories I've ever seen by anyone, anywhere.
+You can dip into it just about anywhere and find something entertaining, ranging from exercises in pure silliness, like Allen's highly unlikely "Slang Origins," to truly well-written fiction.
+In fact, I'd count "The Shallowest Man" and "The Kugelmass Episode" among the better short stories I've ever seen by anyone, anywhere.

 The New Yorker selections aren't perfect, though.
-Some critics fawned over "Surprise Rocks Disney Trial," a story in which Mickey Mouse gives very un-Disney-like testimony at the trial of Michael Eisner, but for me this story was a missed opportunity.
+Some critics fawned over "Surprise Rocks Disney Trial," a story in which Mickey Mouse gives very un-Disney-like testimony at the trial of Michael Eisner, but for me this was a missed opportunity.
 Allen thinks it's funny simply that a cartoon character is talking in a very businesslike way about sex and money and is casually referring to other cartoon characters as he does so, but to really make a piece like this work you have to truly understand the characters and their careers.
 Specificity is what makes or breaks a pop culture spoof.

+Misogyny is also a problem for Allen.
 I'd be curious to hear a woman's perspective on Mere Anarchy.
 Females do not come off terribly well in Allen's stories.
 In fact, they generally fall into one of two categories: curvaceous young sex kittens and nagging old harpies who spend their husbands' money too freely.
 If you don't have a Y chromosome, you're pretty much either a bimbo or a crone in this book, with very little middle ground.